 - Remember that each oven is different, and you might need to adjust the baking time, but never open the oven door while baking.

-- To cut cheesecake, dip the knife's blade in hot water, and dry it with a kitchen towel between each cut.
-Then, with one quick motion, cut the slice to have a clean cut.
+- Dip the knife's blade in hot water to cut cheesecake and dry it with a kitchen towel between each cut.
+Then, with one quick motion, cut the slice for a clean cut.

 - Make-ahead option: Cheesecake can be made one day ahead.
 Chill it in the refrigerator overnight.
 But make sure to let the cheesecake sit for at least 30 minutes at room temperature before serving.